The Marking Gauge – Your Layout Secret Weapon

 Maintenance

 Keep the cutter sharp.
-A dull gauge tears rather than cuts.
+A dull gauge tears rather than cuts, and a torn layout line is nearly useless for precision work.
 Hone wheel cutters on a fine stone.
-Replace worn pins.
+Replace worn pins when they stop leaving a clean scratch.

 David Chen